Consensys/doc.tessera/docs/HowTo/Configure/TLS.md

 With this trust mode, the whitelist files (`knownClientsFile` and `knownServersFile`) must be provided.

-!!! example "Configuration file using `WHITELIST` trust mode"
+!!! example "`WHITELIST` trust mode configuration"

     ```json
     "sslConfig" : {